north-dallas-developers/northdallas-site/meetings/posts/2023-10-04-david-and-justin-teach-eric-terraform.md

 My name is Eric.
 I have been a developer for two decades and I have never written a Terraform script.
 It’s used a ton though, so I should learn to use it.

 Justin and David both use Terraform.
 In order to help me get over my ignorance, they are going to teach me in the meeting, and I will setup a static website on AWS live using Terraform.
 We’ll (at least) create an EC2 instance, setup a Dynamo table, and setup an S3 bucket with it.
-If you come prepared (install Terraform and create an AWS account), you can do this live with us as well and we’ll help you out.
+If you come prepared ([see the instructions in this readme](https://github.com/north-dallas-developers/d-and-j-teach-e-tf)), you can do this live with us as well and we’ll help you out.
 If you have any issues getting setup, you can come early at 5:30 and we can help you out.

 If you are unfamiliar with AWS that's okay.
 We will also explain the AWS-related bits as we go along.